 Warning, when you change the IP address of a node you will temporarily loose your ssh access until you reconnect it with the new IP.

-The nodes are ready we can know build the cluster case with a screwdriver, this build is simple to do.
+The nodes are ready we can now build the cluster case with a screwdriver, this build is simple to do.
 You can also connect the nodes to the switch and connect the switch to your access router.
 Please ensure you to have root access on all nodes.

 k3s installation: